 To quote my co-worker and fellow Miami HEAT broadcaster Jason Jackson…IT…IS…TIME.
 Yes I’m finally doing it folks.
 I have decided to take back meal times in our home.
-Call it a food revolution (like Jamie Oliver), call it painful, call it anything you like…but I call it absolutely necessary.
+Call it a food revolution (like Jamie Oliver), call it painful, call it anything you like…but I call it absolutely necessary, and it has a name; ONE NEW FOOD.

 We are implementing one new food a week to our kids, and are insisting they try, (and swallow) at least two bites.
 Why this drastic change?
 Why upset the balance of a calm environment?
 Well it’s simple.
 The chicken nugget experiment, which worked well when we were consistent, has failed.
 I’ve fallen back into the trap of giving these to our girls when they don’t like what I make.